lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 -----------------

-Guide is being written while using LSDj 8.9.6 which may differ from future versions in some way, so I recommend to take a look at the changelog to see if there hasnt been any major changes!
+Guide was written while using LSDj 8.9.6 which may differ from future versions in some way, so I recommend to take a look at the changelog to see if there hasnt been any major changes!

+9.1.C is the **last** overclockable version, and overclocking anything beyond it (9.2.0 and later ones) will fail!

+Software Overclock technique works with all LSDj versions from 2.6.0 (included)

+Earliest overclockable LSDj version that actually benefits from LSDj optimisations is...
+TO BE RESEARCHED!

-Software Overclock technique works with all LSDj versions from 2.6.0 (included) all the way up to the latest one available.
-That said, this guide is written based on optimisations found in v8 and above allowing for comfortable and stable use - This means that any version below v8 won't perform well.
+Software Overclock technique works with all LSDj versions from 2.6.0 (included) That said, this guide is written based on optimisations found in v8 and above allowing for comfortable and stable use - This means that any version below v8 won't perform well.